When Is the Best Time

 - Wear proper shoes; the cobblestones are slippery

-- A bottle of water, prices are high on the island
+- Bottle of water, prices are high on the island

 - A snack or picnic.
 You have to line up at the Sail Loft Café or the Island Cafe if it's busy.
 On the other hand, prices are higher than on the mainland.
 They serve home-baked cake, scones, fresh crab sandwiches, and of course, cream tea.